Documenting the American South Logo

 TERRY SANFORD:

-The piece I unknown that 1972 election in North Carolina was one of the most traumatic in the state's history, especially because I think, for certain statewide offices now, it's now competitive.
+The piece I [unclear] that 1972 election in North Carolina was one of the most traumatic in the state's history, especially because I think, for certain statewide offices now, it's now competitive.
 That's all I ever argued.
-But you had, in '72, in the primaries, the favored candidates - so-called establishment candidates like Taylor, Senator Jordan, even in the Republican party for governor -

 Page 30

 all of them, in a sense, upset and overturned in what were anticipated to just normal kinds of victories.
-Do you think that that had any impact, say, first of all in the Democratic party?
+Do you think that that had any impact, say, first of all in the Democratic Party?
 And do you think this kind of thing's going to continue in the future in this state?
 Ticket-splitting, so that . . . and also where the two parties are really competitive now for certain offices.

 TERRY SANFORD: